andreasvarga/PeriodicMatrices.jl/README.md

 All operations with two periodic matrices such as addition/substraction, multiplication, horizontal/vertical concatenation, block-diagonal appending, allow different, but commensurate, periods/subperiods.

-Functions are provided to compute the characteristic multipliers and characteristic exponents of periodic matrices, using methods based on the periodic Schur decomposition of matrix products or structure exploitung fast algorithms.
+Several advanced computational functions are provided to compute the characteristic multipliers and characteristic exponents of periodic matrices, using methods based on the periodic Schur decomposition of matrix products (provided in the [`SLICOT`](https://github.com/SLICOT/SLICOT-Reference/) library or [`PeriodicSchurDecompositions.jl`](https://github.com/RalphAS/PeriodicSchurDecompositions.jl) package) or structure exploitung fast algorithms requiring no external supporting packages.
-These functions are instrumental to apply [Floquet theory](https://en.wikipedia.org/wiki/Floquet_theory) to study the properties of solutions of various classes of differential equations (Mathieu, Hill, Meissner) and the stability of linear periodic systems (see [PeriodicSystems](https://github.com/andreasvarga/PeriodicSystems.jl) package).
+These functions are instrumental to apply [Floquet theory](https://en.wikipedia.org/wiki/Floquet_theory) to study the properties of solutions of various classes of differential equations (Mathieu, Hill, Meissner) and the stability of linear periodic systems (see [`PeriodicSystems.jl`](https://github.com/andreasvarga/PeriodicSystems.jl) package).
+The implementations of several functions rely on the high performance ODE solvers available in the [`OrdinaryDiffEq`](https://github.com/SciML/OrdinaryDiffEq.jl) and [`IRKGaussLegendre`](https://github.com/SciML/IRKGaussLegendre.jl) packages.

 Examples of using some functions are available [here](Examples.md).

 ## References

 [1] A. Varga.
 [A Periodic Systems Toolbox for Matlab](https://elib.dlr.de/12283/1/varga_ifac2005p1.pdf).
-Proc. of IFAC 2005 World Congress, Prague, Czech Republic, 2005.
+Proc. of IFAC World Congress, Prague, Czech Republic, 2005.

 [2] S. Bittanti and P. Colaneri.
 Periodic Systems - Filtering and Control, Springer Verlag, 2009.